yongshuai1013/mkdev/README.md

 What makes it different:

-- **LAN sharing with real TLS.** Mark a route shared, hit `https://app.local` from your phone or any device on the same Wi-Fi.
+- **LAN sharing** Mark a route shared, hit `https://app.local` from your phone or any device on the same Wi-Fi.
 - **TUI, not just a CLI.** Live route table, request logs, cert inspection, health doctor. `mkdev` with no args drops you in.
 - **Hardened privilege boundary.** Owner, writability, and symlink checks on the sudo helper binary before any elevated call ([`internal/safeexec`](./internal/safeexec/safeexec.go)).
 No PATH-based shadowing, no group-writable shortcuts.
 - **Per-SNI cert minting.** Leaves are issued on demand and gated by an explicit `knownHost` allow-list.
 Not wildcard, not pre-baked.